sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 One of the modern versions of the clearfix trick.
 {:.caption}

-Because they're like any other classes, utility classes can declare as many styles as necessary to do their job.
-The only reason why they're usually small is that they're single-purposed.
+**Utility classes can declare as many styles as necessary to do their job.** They're usually small because they're single-purposed, but that's an effect, not a design principle.
 When slicing a CSS codebase into a hyper modular design system, it's natural for the resulting design tokens to be one-liners.
-But because it's the norm doesn't mean it's the rule, and many utilities go against that trend.
+But because it's the norm doesn't mean it's the rule, and many utilities trump that trend.

-From the Tailwind CSS codebase:
+Examples from the Tailwind CSS and Bootstrap codebases:

 {% highlight css %}
+/* In Tailwind */

 .truncate {
   overflow: hidden;
   white-space: nowrap;